Division Links

 Check out DDW’s training calendar to stay on top of learning opportunities.

-The Association of State Drinking Water Administrators (ASDWA) is hosting a free, multi-day symposium on Lead Service Line Inventories every Wednesday in February 2022.
-You can register here.
-These trainings will be recorded and the recordings will be made available for free.
-This symposium provides an opportunity to hear lessons learned from other states and water systems that have already undertaken inventory work.
-DDW staff will also be providing Utah specific guidance on developing service line inventories in the coming months and will be making those resources available online.
+The Association of State Drinking Water Administrators (ASDWA) hosted a free, multi-day symposium on Lead Service Line Inventories every Wednesday in February 2022.
+These training sessions were recorded and the recordings are available for free.
+This symposium provides an opportunity to hear lessons learned from other states and water systems that have already undertaken inventory work..

 Existing Resources